 Summary

-Read the full fact sheet- Shigella gastroenteritis is a bowel infection caused by bacteria from the Shigella family.
+Read the full fact sheet- Shigellosis is a bowel infection caused by Shigella bacteria.

 - Common symptoms include diarrhoea that may contain blood, mucus or pus, abdominal cramps, nausea and vomiting.